 The journey to 100 friends begins with a single conversation.

-Socially anxious high school student Shoko Komi’s greatest dream is to make some friends, but everyone at school mistakes her crippling social anxiety for cool reserve.
-With the whole student body keeping its distance and Komi unable to utter a single word, friendship might be forever beyond her reach.
+Socially anxious high school student Shoko Komi’s greatest dream is to make some friends, but everyone at school mistakes her crippling social anxiety for cool reserve!
+With the whole student body keeping their distance and Komi unable to utter a single word, friendship might be forever beyond her reach.

-Is it diverse? neuroatypical main character; trans girl secondary character
+Is it diverse? neurodiverse character (communication disorder), trans side character

 Received an advance reader copy in exchange for a fair review from Viz Media LLC, via Edelweiss.

 Previous books in the Komi Can’t Communicate series